Myth Busted: Brain-Eating Earwigs!

 "Though they may try to pinch if captured and handled, they do not harm people," confirms the Iowa State University Dept. of Entomology.

-Let's grant the experts their due.
-Insects do, on occasion, crawl into people's ears, but apart from varying degrees of discomfort and alarm they usually don't cause any great harm.
+So let's grant the experts their due.
+Insects do, on occasion, crawl into people's ears, but apart from varying degrees of discomfort and alarm they usually don't cause any great harm when that happens.

 Experts have yet to reach a consensus on the etymology of the word earwig, however.
 Some sources (mainly older ones) say the name originated as an Old English phrase meaning "ear insect" or "ear creature," citing the old wives' tale as a direct inspiration.
 Others conjecture it's a corruption of the phrase "ear wing," referring to the ear-like shape of the insect's hind set of wings.
 Take your pick.

-As to the origin of earwig superstitions, the Columbia Encyclopedia posits the following:
+Regarding the origin of earwig brain-boring superstitions, the Columbia Encyclopedia posits the following:

 The superstition that earwigs crawl through the ears and into the brains of sleeping persons probably derives from their nocturnal habits and the tarry or waxy odor of a secretion of their abdominal glands.